Get

 3. Interactive Toys

-If you don’t have another dog in the home, the next best thing you can add is some interactive toys.
+If you don’t have another dog in the home or a good doggie friend, the next best thing you can add is some interactive toys.
 While these toys might cost a little bit more than a traditional pet stuffed animal, they do a lot more in helping control your Corgi’s energy level.
 That’s because these toys hold their attention longer and they stimulate them intellectually.
+Another example may also be sports like agility and scent work.
 This is a win-win that helps with your Corgi’s energy level.

 welsh corgi pembroke agility training